gregordecristoforo/rse-presentations/2022-rse-intro.md

 - I write research software and teach programming to researchers and lead the [CodeRefinery project](https://coderefinery.org).

-- I lead the **high-performance computing group** and the **research software engineering group** at UiT.
+- I lead the high-performance computing group and the research software engineering group at UiT.

-These days mostly programming in Python, Rust, and JavaScript but has spent many years with Fortran and C(++).
 ]

 ---